Hanging in the paint room, this horse was carved in a 50 year-

 The very first carving I ever did (and the only chain saw carving) was in Ucluelet, BC, around 1994.
 Christopher, the younger of my two sons, provided the very necessary help to complete this project, a 30th birthday present for his older brother, Ryan.

 Ryan, my oldest son, requested a carving of a wolf howling at the moon.
 It was completed and given to him as a Christmas present in 2005.

 This is a mixed medium carving with the wolf standing on real rocks; tips of moss depicting trees on the mountain and acrylic medium used for the river and snow.
 The moon is a parabolic mirror.

 A small relief carving of a cougar carved in a yew wood burl, which is very hard -

 A 4” grizzly bear carved in relief in an 11” spruce burl.
 The bear is walking across a large rock inset into the wood.
 The young couple who purchased it during the Powell River Studio Tour love it!

 The first two horses were carved for our twin granddaughters as a Christmas present.
 The one on the left is carved in a large red cedar burl and the other in a relatively rare, large yellow cedar burl.
-The horse below, which hangs in our library, is carved in a 50 year-old clear, yellow cedar burl that weighs about 5 lbs.
+The third horse, which hangs in our library, is carved in a 50 year-old clear, yellow cedar burl that weighs about 5 lbs.
 Carving in this wood was pure pleasure.

 The Gentle Cobra